turcuciprian/myNvimLuaConfig/README.md

  * vi{ - select everything between {} that I am in or on now

+## Git conflict solve approach

+- When you pull you sometimes get conflicts to love them:
+1. do a _gs
+2. go to the conflicted file 1 (choose any conflicted file) and press o on it
+3. write :Gdiffsplit! on the new file that opens
+4. with CTRL+ h for left and CTRL+L for right go to the version you want to accept and write :diff put in the command, that will put the selected version in the middle
+5. in the middle write :w to save and :Gwrite to stage the resolved conflict in git
+6. then you can go back to the presumably already opened _gs window and write cc to commit.
+The commit message is already in there, you can save and exit
+7. Lastly, you :Git push to push the commands to the repo

 ## Comands:

 * :lua ColorMyPencils() - sets the color theme and transparent background